amnuts/opcache-gui/README.md

 # opcache-gui

-A clean and responsive interface for Zend OPcache information, showing statistics, settings and cached files, and providing a real-time update for the information (using jQuery and React).
+A clean and responsive interface for Zend OPcache information, showing statistics, settings and cached files, and providing a real-time update for the information.

+This interface uses ReactJS and Axios and is for modern browsers.

 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=acollington&url=https://github.com/amnuts/opcache-gui&title=opcache-gui&language=&tags=github&category=software)
 If you like this software or find it helpful then maybe you'll consider supporting my efforts in some way by [signing up to Flattr and leaving a micro-donation](https://flattr.com/@acollington).